 Flint and Steel techniques were the method of choice for starting fires in the age of Lewis and Clark.
 It requires a hard carbon steel, a harder piece of rock and ember tinder such as char cloth.
 Learning this skill helps you truly understand how fire works and how to respect and grow and ember into a flame.

-High carbon purpose made flint striker
+High carbon, purpose made, flint striker

 High carbon knife